top of page

 Hollywood's renaissance requires addressing its "old story."

-The film of tomorrow will be an act of love.
-François Truffaut, 1957
+The films of tomorrow will be an act of love.

-For the last century, film has perpetuated four harmful and specific falsehoods to further an agenda—an agenda designed to see people as two genders rather than one human race.
+For the last century, film has perpetuated four harmful and specific falsehoods to further an agenda designed to separate people into categories rather than one human race.
+This agenda has cemented limitations into the very foundations of our culture.
+Restricting us in numerous ways, and in particular, the kinds of stories we can tell.

-• Romantic love is the most important love.
+• Romantic love is the most important kind

 François Truffaut once said that great films create a perfect illusion.
 But at some point, the film must pierce that illusion and depict reality.

 As artists, it’s our responsibility to use the tools of illusion to reflect our lived experiences.
 We are storytellers, not myth-makers.
-It is our duty now to (re)create worlds where the facts exist:
+It is our duty now to (re)create the world as we know it to be.
+To tell the truth.

-Back to One is an initiative that seeks funding for original stories, steeped in Classical Hollywood traditions, but use truth as their foundation.
-Help us correct the blueprint so future generations can tell their stories—authentically and without limitation.
+Back to One is an initiative that seeks funding for original stories, steeped in Classical Hollywood traditions, that use truth as their foundation.
+Help us correct the blueprint so future generations can tell their stories authentically... and honestly.

 bottom of page